anjelitodevan/portfolio_projects/README.md

 ###   Disclaimer

   The analysis is only as good as the data.
-Finding a good movie data is pretty hard since many websites now do not share their data freelt.
+Finding a good movie data is pretty hard since many websites now do not share their data freely.